Benefits of Using a Water Softener

 Over time, hard water can cause minerals to accumulate in your washing machine and dishwasher.

-The mineral deposits in hard water turn into limescale when they get hot.
+The mineral deposits in hard water turn into limescale when heated.
 This can coat the heating elements in your appliances, lowering life span and efficiency.

-As a result, your appliances may need repeated service or need to be swapped out ahead of time.
+As a result, your appliances may need repeated service or need to be swapped out earlier.

 Efficient Water Heaters